ultimate271/notes/dastoyevsky/brothers02.07.md

 itself the power to live for virtue even without believing in immortality.
 It will find it in love for freedom, for equality, for fraternity.”

+#### Alexey asks Rakitin if perhaps his whole theories are because he is jealous of Katarina Ivanovna
 Rakitin could hardly restrain himself in his heat, but, suddenly, as though remembering something, he stopped short.